craniacshencil/campusSWAP/README.md

 ```

 ## NOTE:
-- #### You need to open the django server on your browser, just keep it running in your terminal.
+- #### You need not open the django server on your browser, just keep it running in your terminal.
 On the browser, it will show "Page not found at /" and a "GET 404 Error" don't worry the server is doing what it is intended to do.
 - #### To see if register is working as intended, you can check the `auth_user` table.
 - #### You don't need to keep the psql shell open for the DB operations to work.